 The drive from our motel to Hagerstown’s Municipal Stadium was less than a mile.
 Municipal Stadium is the home of the Hagerstown Suns of the class A South Atlantic League.
 Hagerstown was hosting the West Virginia Power at 6:35 PM.
 The visiting West Virginia team is the same squad that we saw playing as visitors vs. Delmarva, in Salisbury, Maryland, on the previous night.

 Hagerstown’s ballpark is old, but not in a good way.
 It is old in a lousy worn out kind of way.
-With the poor lighting and ancient facilities, I’d guess that visiting teams loathe playing here.
+With the poor lighting and ancient facilities, I’d guess that the visiting teams hate playing here.

 The distance from home plate to the left field scoreboard is substantially greater than the distance from home plate to center field.
 You can see a bend in the fence where it pushes back to the scoreboard.
 I assume that entire seasons go by without seeing a homer hit over that scoreboard.